On this page you will find information focusing on future and incoming freshman and their parents. Scroll down for the following.

 Players are encouraged to leave the field quickly.
 We ask that parents refrain from pulling players over to the bleachers and instead meet them as they exit.
 Especially during away games.
 Players will greet parents, friends and family at the field exit.

-For away games, buses will be boarded and all players will be told to send a text to their guardians telling them when the buses leave and an eta for them to be back at home.
+For away games, when the buses are boarded, all players will be told to send a text to their guardians, saying when the buses leave and an eta for arrival at HHS.
 With Home games, players are allowed to leave with guardians after checking out at the locker room.

 Please do everything in your power not to leave your player stranded at the school after a game.
-Coaches will not leave players alone and most will have been at work since 6:00am and would like to get home to their families as well.
+Coaches will not leave players alone.
+Many coaches will have been at the school since 6:00am and would like to get home to their families.

 How many Freshman Teams are there?